idarolti/PhysaliaSexChrom/Day2/Day2_Practical.md

 ~/bin/dif_cover_scripts/from_ratio_per_window_to_prepare_for_DNAcopy_output.sh sample1_sample2.ratio_per_w_CC0_* bam_ratio
 ```

-### Step 4. create plots in R
+### Step 4.
+Create coverage plots in R

-This script uses DNA copy to generate output plots of the coverage ratio.
+This script uses the R package **[DNAcopy[(https://bioconductor.org/packages/release/bioc/html/DNAcopy.html)** to generate output plots of the coverage ratio.
 DNAcopy uses both the raw coverage ratio, and computes the average coverage ratio of adjacent windows to create the plot.
+Run this on the server
 ```
 Rscript ~/bin/dif_cover_scripts/run_DNAcopy_from_bash.R sample1_sample2.ratio_per_w_CC0_*.log2adj_*
 ```
-Check the output pdf file
+Dowload the pdf file to your machine and inspect it.

-### Step 5. filter only genomic regions with enrichment scores > p.
+### Step 5.
+Filter only genomic regions with enrichment scores > p.

 The script extracts from file *.DNAcopyout fragments with enrichment scores ≥ p and stores them in *.DNAcopyout{p}, (i.e. fragments where read coverage in sample1 is higher than sample2 ), and *.DNAcopyout.down{-p} fragments with enrichment scores ≤-p, (i.e. fragments where coverage in sample2 is higher than sample1 ).